Honors Capstone Project

 This abstract was presented at the 27th International Conference on Antiviral Research, May 12-16, 2014, Raleigh, NC.

 Bunnell, Bryan Egan, "Cell Kinase Inhibitor Panel Reveals Multiple Targets to Prevent Replication of Varicella-Zoster Virus" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 751.